sverrirs/jekyllonwindows/5-wdm-gem.md

 gem list | findstr listen
 ```

 Some versions of listen do not work on Windows. [jekyll/jekyll-help#64](https://github.com/jekyll/jekyll-help/issues/64) has some information on versions that worked on Windows in the past.
-Please refer to the [Versions table](/#versions) to learn which versions of listen have been tested as part of this guide.
-To install a specific version of the listen Gem, run this command and specify one of the tested versions.
+To install a specific version of the listen Gem, run the command below and specify the exact version.

 ```
 gem install listen -v 3.1.5